japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaOffsetReader.md

 `KafkaOffsetReader` is <<creating-instance, created>> when:

-* `KafkaRelation` is requested to <<spark-sql-streaming-KafkaRelation.adoc#buildScan, build a distributed data scan with column pruning>>
+* `KafkaRelation` is requested to <<spark-sql-streaming-KafkaRelation.md#buildScan, build a distributed data scan with column pruning>>

-* `KafkaSourceProvider` is requested to <<spark-sql-streaming-KafkaSourceProvider.adoc#createSource, create a KafkaSource>>, <<spark-sql-streaming-KafkaSourceProvider.adoc#createMicroBatchReader, createMicroBatchReader>>, and <<spark-sql-streaming-KafkaSourceProvider.adoc#createContinuousReader, createContinuousReader>>
+* `KafkaSourceProvider` is requested to <<spark-sql-streaming-KafkaSourceProvider.md#createSource, create a KafkaSource>>, <<spark-sql-streaming-KafkaSourceProvider.md#createMicroBatchReader, createMicroBatchReader>>, and <<spark-sql-streaming-KafkaSourceProvider.md#createContinuousReader, createContinuousReader>>

 [[options]]
 .KafkaOffsetReader's Options